canonical/http-proxy-operators/http-proxy-configurator-operator/README.md

 #### Integrator mode (for non-charmed applications)

-In integrator mode, non-charmed applications configure the charm via config options and retrieve proxy configuration via the `get-proxies` action.
+In integrator mode, non-charmed applications configure the charm via configuration options and retrieve proxy configuration via the `get-proxies` action.
 This mode is ideal for applications that cannot implement the `http-proxy` interface directly.

 Example setup:
 ```bash